Buying property in Bali?

 Is the renter pool growing faster than new supply in Bali as of 2026?

-As of early 2026, Bali's renter pool is growing strongly thanks to record tourism of over 7 million foreign visitors in 2025, but new supply is also very responsive, especially in fringe development areas like Tabanan and outer Canggu.
+As of early 2026, the renter pool in Bali's prime areas is growing thanks to nearly 6.95 million foreign visitors in 2025 (up about 10% year-over-year), but new villa supply is also very responsive in fringe areas, so the balance depends heavily on exactly where your property sits.

 Are days-on-market for rentals falling in Bali as of 2026?

-As of early 2026, there is no single official days-on-market series for Bali rentals, but well-located, well-reviewed short-term rentals in prime areas typically book quickly during peak season while generic villas take longer.
+As of early 2026, there is no single official days-on-market metric for Bali rentals, but platform-level data suggest that well-located, well-reviewed short-term rental properties in prime areas are filling faster than a year ago, while generic villas in oversupplied zones still struggle.

 Are vacancies dropping in the best areas of Bali as of 2026?